How to find free images for your websites

 These images need to be paid for before you can use them on your site.
 You’ll often find these kinds of images on websites like Getty, Adobe Stock and Shutterstock.
 The copyright will still be held by the owner of the photo but you can pay them for the right to use it as many times as you wish without paying additional royalties.
 However, they’ll likely be a licence and you’ll have to comply with the terms of that licence when using the image.
 So if you do use image sites like Getty, make sure you understand the restrictions placed on you.

 Creative commons images

 Creative commons licenses are used to allow copyrighted work to be distributed for free.
 This is a good place to start when looking online for images you can use, but you’ll have to read the terms of each photo very carefully before you download it, as some of the original owners may still reserve some rights.
-For example, you may still be required to leave a photo credit and link to the license, or you may only be allowed to use it on certain types of websites.
+For example, you may still be required to include an attribution and link to the license, or you may only be allowed to use it on certain types of websites.
 Here’s an example of a CC licensed photo where the terms state that you are free to use it as you wish:

 And here’s an example of a CC licensed photo where you’d have to be more careful:

 Sometimes, it’s not always apparent what the usage terms for an image are.
 If in doubt, it’s safest to assume that an image is copyrighted and you’re not allowed to use it, especially if you’ve found the image via a standard search engine like Google.

 So now we’ve got the legal bits out the way, let’s explore the best places you can find images that are free to use on your website.

 Not all images are copyrighted – there are some images in the public domain that are not protected by copyright and therefore can be used by anyone however they wish.
 There are a lot of stock photography websites dedicated to distributing high-quality photos of this nature.